elixir-lang/elixir/lib/elixir/pages/getting-started/writing-documentation.md

 ## Documentation metadata

 Elixir allows developers to attach arbitrary metadata to the documentation.
 This is done by passing a keyword list to the relevant attribute (such as `@moduledoc`, `@typedoc`, and `@doc`).

-A commonly used metadata is `:since`, which annotates in which version that particular module, function, type, or callback was added, as shown in the example above.
+Metadata can have any key.
+Documentation tools often use metadata to provide more data to readers and to enrich the user experience.
+The following keys already have a predefined meaning used by tooling:

+### `:deprecated`

 Another common metadata is `:deprecated`, which emits a warning in the documentation, explaining that its usage is discouraged: